Skip to Content

 Here I go again — talking about all the amazing benefits of merino wool.

-But listen, the goal isn’t just warmth, but also to keep the sweat and smell at bay when you’re hiking, to be able to wear them multiple times without washing, and to prevent you from overheating when you go from 40 degrees outside to a heated 70-degree restaurant or shop.
+But listen, the goal isn’t just warmth but also keeping sweat and smell at bay when you’re hiking, being able to wear them multiple times without washing, and preventing overheating when you go from 40 degrees outside to a heated 70-degree restaurant or shop.

 Merino wool is basically a miracle fabric, especially for travelers.
 It keeps you toasty when it’s cold out and cool when it’s warm out.
 It regulates your body temperature and wicks away sweat from your body while still managing to smell good.